Yurasb/test_automation/README.md

 This will prepare virtualenv, install needed packages, run tests, generate report and open it.

 ### running with tox
-To run with `tox` you may need to install it at first:
-> sudo pip install tox

 After installation from the root directory of the project run:
 > tox